NUBIC/ncs_staff_portal/README.md

 [Aker-Rails]: https://github.com/NUBIC/aker-rails/
 [Aker]: http://rubydoc.info/github/NUBIC/aker/

-Authentication setup has two steps.

-1. Create file under `/etc/nubic/ncs` for the the central authentication parameters.
+First, create a file under `/etc/nubic/ncs` for the the central authentication parameters.
 These parameters will be used for all NCS Navigator applications on the same server.

 * In staging, the file name should be `aker-staging.yml`
 * In production, the file name should be `aker-prod.yml`

 Contents:

     cas:
       base_url: https://cas.myinst.edu/

-2. Create application users file `/etc/nubic/ncs/staff_portal_users.yml`.
+Second, create application users file `/etc/nubic/ncs/staff_portal_users.yml`.
 The current version of Staff Portal uses statically configured users; a future version will rely on NCS Navigator suite-wide user provisioning.

 Example:

         groups:
           StaffPortal: